 Canon D30 vs Panasonic LX10

 The Canon EOS-D30 and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were announced, respectively, in May 2000 and September 2016.
-The Canon D30 is a DSLR, while the LX10 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (LX10) sensor.
+The D30 is a DSLR, while the LX10 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (LX10) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Panasonic Lumix DMC-LX10?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon D30 and the Panasonic LX10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.